We use Amazon Affiliate links in our content, this won't cost you anything extra, however, we may earn a small commission to cover our blog expenses.

 These driverless buses within the trial period will take workers from one point to another, so initially, there will be no passengers.

 Moreover, if the experiment and trial go fine then we might see these buses moving on the Gatwick Airport by 2019.

 Delta Biometrics at Airport Lounges

 However, to use this tech you should be a US citizen or a permanent resident.
-Delta Airline says that it has improved the biometric technology by providing new design and updates.
+Delta Airline says that it has improved biometric technology by providing new designs and updates.

 Facial Recognition at Airport

 Facial Recognition has also been introduced to LAX Airport to make travel secure.
-This is something that is still going through experimentation phase.
+This is something that is still going through the experimentation phase.
 However, it is obvious that sooner or later we will have to pass through it.

-2 gates installed on this terminal which will match the information given in your documents, afterwards it will snap the picture of traveller.
+2 gates installed on this terminal will match the information given in your documents, afterwards it will snap the picture of the traveler.
 This gate is also capable of matching your new picture with the one on your passport.

 TSA believes that if this works well then it might reduce the security process and long-awaited lines at airports.

 Get Travel Advice from Alexa